junh1024/Reaper-Surround/README.md

 - 2.0 to 3.0 Upmix (C).txt
 - 2.0 to 4.0 Upmix (M).txt: [Note 2](#note-2)
 - 2.0 to 5.0 Upmix V2 (L).txt: 80% feature-complete DPL1-like surround upmixer, with more controls.
 [Note 1](#note-1), [Note 2](#note-2)
-- 2.0 to 5.0 Upmix V3 (L).txt: (ALPHA) New upmix based on FFT [see FFT Notes](https://github.com/junh1024/Reaper-Surround#fft-notes) for maximum separation.
+- 2.0 to 5.0 Upmix V3 (L).txt: (ALPHA) New upmix based on FFT for maximum separation. [see FFT Notes](#fft-notes) for controls & explanation.
 It's Competitive with commercial upmixers.
 Features:
 	- Basic image controls
 	- Useful threshold controls which control the core algorithm, not 15 redundant controls that you can recreate in your DAW
 	- Doesn't lie about PDC